Kornil/100-days-of-code/log.md

 ### Day 2: January 4, 2017

-**Today's Progress**: Progress on front-end of Pinterest clone, cannot input invalid images.
+**Today's Progress**: Progress on front-end of Pinterest clone, now accept only valid input in form.

 **Thoughts:** 5 min MDN > 2 hours stackoverflow, problem solving is better than bug fixing.